nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `addcontact n/john e/john@gmail.com t/&^*`
       Expected: The contact will not be created.
 Error message for invalid contact tag is shown in the status message.

+   1. Test case: `addcontact`
+      Expected: No contact will be created.
+Error message for invalid command format is shown in the status message.

+   1. Test case: `addcontact n/john`
+      Expected: No contact will be created.
+Error message for invalid command format is shown in the status message.

+   1. Test case: `addcontact e/john@gmail.com`
+      Expected: No contact will be created.
+Error message for invalid command format is shown in the status message.

 #### Deleting a contact

 1. Deleting a contact while all contacts are being shown.